GSA/open-gsa-redesign/_apidocs/spr-api.md

 based on the sensitivity level of the user’s System Account, along with a set of optional request parameters that can be used to filter and refine results.

-### FOUO (CUI) Data

-This constitutes both the publicly available entities and the entities that have opted out of public display with their CUI data such as hierarchy, company and employee security levels and points of contact email address, phone, and fax numbers.

 **Key Features of the Subcontracting Plan Reporting API:**

 * It offers several optional search parameters, filtering by sections, AND (&), OR (~) conditions and a free text search